Puerto Rican immigrants

 Friedlander, Stanley L. Labor Migration and Economic Growth: A Case Study of Puerto Rico.
 MIT Press, 1965.

 Hernández Alvarez, José.
 Return Migration to Puerto Rico.
-Institute of International Studies, University of California, 1967.
+Institute of International Studies, U of California P, 1967.

 Maraniss, David.
 Clemente: The Passion and Grace of Baseball’s Last Hero.
 Simon & Schuster, 2006.